Cape white-eye: Taxonomy

 These subspecies interbreed where they come into contact.

 The Orange River white-eye (Z. pallidus) has been split from the Cape white-eye.

 Identification

 This species is about 12 cm long with rounded wings, strong legs, and a conspicuous ring of white feathers round the eyes.
 The upperparts are green, and the throat and vent are bright yellow.
 The members of the Z. v. capensis has a grey breast and belly, whereas Z. v. virens has a greenish-yellow breast and belly.

-They are very vocal, and constantly keep in touch with soft trilled pee, pree or pirreee callnotes.
+They are very vocal, and constantly keep in touch with soft trilled pee, pree or pirreee call notes.
 The song consists of repeated long jerky phrases of sweet reedy notes, varying in pitch, volume and temp, usually starting off with teee teee or pirrup pirrup notes, then becoming a fast rambled jumble of notes, which may incorporate mimicked phrases of other birdcalls.

 Behaviour

 This is a sociable species forming large flocks outside the breeding season.
 It builds a cup nest in a tree and lays 2-3 unspotted pale blue eggs.
 The eggs hatch in 11–12 days, and fledging occurs in another 12–13 days.
 The peak breeding season is September to December.

 The Cape white-eye feeds mainly on insects, but also soft fleshy flowers, nectar, fruit and small grains.
 It readily comes to bird feeders.